PokeJosh21/PokeBot/README.md

-# A Bot Template
+# PokemonBot

-A basic template for a discord bot using discord.js
+A Discord bot simulating that of the Gen 4 Pokemon games

 Requirements:

 Node.js
 In terminal, in the bot directory, type: npm install discord.js -save
-First, create a file named 'auth.json' and inside put:
+First, create a file named 'auth.json' and inside put: { "token": "YOUR TOKEN HERE" }
-{
-	"token": "YOUR TOKEN HERE"
-}

-To run the bot, from terminal type "node bot.js" from the bot directory